-What we will advocate for Who we will advocate to How we will action this Legislation to protect a greater number of significant trees Central Government Submissions to relevant legislation Protection of existing green space and considerations for the addition of green space, where possible The Governing Body Feedback on plans, policies, and proposed sales of relevant land Better infrastructure and investment in projects that can The Governing Body and council-controlled Support projects in Whau that will lessen the impacts of climate change adapt to and lessen climate impacts (e.g. water sensitive design, greenhouse gas reduction, etc.) organisations (CCOs) Feedback on relevant plans and policies Completion of shoreline adaptation plans in partnership with mana whenua and in consultation with local communities The Governing Body Promote and support the development of the Manukau Harbour north and Waitematā Harbour west shoreline adaptation plans Sustainable building initiatives and practices Central Government Feedback on incentivisation policies and plans The Governing Body Feedback on relevant plans and policies Additional environment-related considerations for industry and development along waterways and foreshore areas Central Government Feedback on relevant plans and policies The Governing Body Feedback on relevant plans and policies
+What we will advocate for Who we will advocate to How we will action this Legislation to protect a greater number of significant trees Central Government Submissions to relevant legislation Protection of existing green space and considerations for the addition of green space, where possible The Governing Body Feedback on plans, policies, and proposed sales of relevant land Better infrastructure and investment in projects that can adapt to and lessen climate impacts (e.g. water sensitive design, greenhouse gas reduction, etc.) The Governing Body and council-controlled organisations (CCOs) Support projects in Whau that will lessen the effect of climate change Feedback on relevant plans and policies Completion of shoreline adaptation plans in partnership with mana whenua and in consultation with local communities The Governing Body Promote and support the developmen of the Manukau Harbour north and Waitematā Harbour west shoreline adaptation plans Sustainable building initiatives and practices Central Government Feedback on incentivisation policies and plans The Governing Body Feedback on relevant plans and policies